View-my-Git-Lab-krafi/git-backed-diary/README.md

 https://github.com/touilleMan/godot-python/issues/396

 ## Git Backed Diary: Where Memories and Security Meet
 <p>Welcome to Git Backed Diary, your personal haven for memories and musings.
-This innovative Python application, adorned with the charming powers of PySide2 and the classic elegance of Tkinter, offers you a captivating diary experience like no other.
+This innovative Python application, adorned with the charming powers of PySide2 and the classic elegance of Tkinter, offers you a captivating diary experience like no other., a simple diary app that uses Git for version control.
+You can fork the project, add your diary entries, and synchronize them with GitHub or GitLab using this app.
 </p>

+## Getting Started

+1. **Fork the Project**: Start by forking this repository to your own GitHub or GitLab account.
+You can do this by clicking the "Fork" button at the top right of the repository page.

+2. **Download the App**: Clone your forked repository to your local machine using Git.
+(Do not clone from this main repo , you cant sync)

+3. **Add Your Diary Entries**: Create a new diary page or modify existing ones in the app.
+You can use a simple text editor or your preferred markdown editor.

+4. **Read Entries Using the Calendar**: Use the built-in calendar feature to browse and read your diary entries by date.

+5. **Git Sync**: To store your diary entries on GitHub or GitLab, just press the Git Sync button.This will push your changes to your forked repository on the remote server.

+6. **Enjoy**: You've successfully added and synchronized your diary entries using Git!
+Enjoy using your Git-Backed Diary App.

+## Contribute
 ## Unveiling Unparalleled Features